AhmadJTayeb/mawhiba-2025/README.md

    ✔️ This is where you’ll write and run your code.

 3. **Install Required Libraries**
-   Run this in the terminal or PyCharm:
+   Run this in the terminal or PyCharm:\n
    ```bash
    pip install pandas matplotlib plotly playwright
    playwright install